-3. RFA: To add a Dual-Credit Program
+2. RFA: Add Dual-Credit Program

 Charter schools which would like to provide a program where a student may earn college credit for courses taken in high school must request this amendment by responding to the general sections of this RFA and the following specific program questions.